Fast photon-mediated entanglement of continuously-cooled trapped ions for quantum networking: Supplemental Material

 \subsection{Two-ion state detection}

 We detect the state of the qubit(s) at the end of an experiment by shelving the $\mid\downarrow\rangle$ population in the $|D_{5/2},m_J=-1/2\rangle$ state.
 We shelve using 1762 nm light produced by a thulium-doped fiber laser and fiber amplifier.
 This system produces 450 mW of 1762 nm light and is stabilized to $<200$ Hz by locking to a high-finesse optical cavity with an ultra-low expansion (ULE) glass spacer.
 After shelving, we apply all polarizations of 493 and 650 nm light, which causes unshelved ions in $\mid\uparrow\rangle$ to fluoresce while shelved ions remain dark in the metastable $D_{5/2}$ manifold, see Figure \ref{fig:globaldetection}(a-b).
-We collect and detect these fluorescence photons using the imaging system shown in Figure \ref{fig:imagingsystem} \cite{Dietrich2009,Keselman2011}.
+We collect and detect these fluorescence photons using the imaging system shown in Figure 1 in the main text \cite{Dietrich2009,Keselman2011}.
+For the one-ion case, as in the ion-photon measurements, we achieve an average ion qubit detection fidelity of $\sim99.5\%$.

 Collecting fluorescence for 1 ms provides well-resolved photon number histograms for the cases of no bright ions, one bright ion, and two bright ions, as shown in Figure \ref{fig:globaldetection}(c).
 Imperfect shelving reduces the no-bright detection fidelity to $98.7(4)\%$ with erroneous events predominantly registering as one-bright events.
 The decay of fiber coupling due to heating during experiments reduces the two-bright average fidelity to $98.1(4)\%$.
 We correct for these and their corresponding single-ion errors by applying the inverse transformations to the data \cite{Shen2012,Seif2018}.